ddovod/jet-live/README.md

 - `ELFIO` (header only, for linux): needed to parse elf headers and sections data

 ### Getting started
 This library is best suited for projects based on cmake and make or ninja build systems, defaults are fine-tuned for these tools.
 The CMakeLists.txt will add `set(CMAKE_EXPORT_COMPILE_COMMANDS ON)` option for `compile_commands.json` and alter compiler (adding `-MD`) and linker (adding `-rdynamic` for linux and `-Wl,-export_dynamic` for macos) flags.
-This is important and not aviodable. if you use ninja, add `-d keepdepfile` ninja flag when running ninja, this is needed to track dependencies between source and header files
+This is important and not avoidable. if you use ninja, add `-d keepdepfile` ninja flag when running ninja, this is needed to track dependencies between source and header files
 1. In your project CMakeLists.txt file:
 ```
 set(JET_LIVE_BUILD_EXAMPLE OFF)